-Salix Pharmaceuticals Ltd. (SLXP), a maker of gastrointestinal drugs, won U.S. clearance to sell Fulyzaq, the first approved medicine to treat HIV-associated diarrhea.
+Salix Pharmaceuticals Ltd. (SLXP:US), a maker of gastrointestinal drugs, won U.S. clearance to sell Fulyzaq, the first approved medicine to treat HIV-associated diarrhea.

 The Food and Drug Administration approved the Raleigh, North Carolina-based company’s application to sell Fulyzaq, or crofelemer, to people with the virus that causes AIDS.
 Diarrhea is a common reason why those with HIV stop or switch antiretroviral therapies, the agency said in a statement today.

-Analysts estimated that crofelemer may add about $18 million in sales in 2013 and $26 million in 2014, according to the average of seven estimates (SLXP) compiled by Bloomberg.
+Analysts estimated that crofelemer may add about $18 million in sales in 2013 and $26 million in 2014, according to the average of seven estimates (SLXP:US) compiled by Bloomberg.

 An FDA decision on the company’s treatment had been delayed twice this year, including postponement of a September target date.